leinadalrus/inlaid-library/README.md

 ###### _Raylib 4.5 video game for the Gameboy Advance.
 Using "gba-toolchain" - and "i386"/"x86_64" interpreter._

+_This project works in tandem with the "white_glint" project: employed for tracing and profiling LLVM IR Passes and code._

 # TODO:

 * SPU Environment